New Student Orientation 2022–23

 Whether or not you have taken any college courses for credit or AP courses, SATs, TOEFLs etc., all records, test scores, official transcripts should be sent to:

 Philadelphia, PA 19103

-All incoming students take the Musical Studies placement exam, which will take place on Monday, August 26.
+All incoming students take the Musical Studies placement exam, which will be given virtually in July.
 The results of these exams determine which level of Harmony, Counterpoint, and Solfège best suits your needs and abilities.